Country _ Name

 Attitude of the country towards modern asset and portfolio management services

-The number of licensed portfolio management companies reached a climax of 680 in France on the 31st of December 2020, being the highest level since the entities were regulated.
+The number of licensed portfolio management companies reached a climax of 702 in France on 31 December 2022.

 Following through, the main legal corpuses for asset management are two European directives: